jwelsch/TextTabulator/README.md

 ----------------------------------
 ```

-`UniformHeaderUniformValueAlignmentProvider` allows one alignment to be set for all headers and another one to be set for all values.
+`UniformHeaderUniformValueAlignmentProvider` allows a single alignment to be set for all headers and another one to be set for all values.
 ```
 ----------------------------------
 |Header    |Header2   |ZZZHeader3|